darnocer/blog/content/blog/exclude-current-note.md

 summary:
 date: 2023-11-06
 aliases:
+draft: false
+category:
+  - tech
+content_type:
+  - snippets
 tags:
   - dql
-draft: false
-type:
-  - tip
+  - obsidian
 layout:
   - PostSimple
-category:
+status:
-  - obsidian
+  - edit
 ---
 <Callout title="When to use" text="When your current note matches your DQL query but you don't want to display it in the list." />